About Guidepost

 Do you review documents and forms too?

 Yes.
-We can review customer-facing documents, PDFs, forms, and signing steps when they are part of the workflow.
+We can review customer-facing documents, PDFs, forms, and signing steps when they are part of the customer task.
 We assess accessibility and document the barriers, but PDF remediation itself is not the service.

 Can you review mobile apps as well as websites?

 Yes.
-Mobile audits are a first-class service from day one, including iOS and Android workflows such as onboarding, authentication, purchases, settings, and assistive technology behavior.
+Mobile audits are a first-class service from day one, including iOS and Android task flows such as onboarding, authentication, purchases, settings, and assistive technology behavior.

 Which browsers and platforms do you test on?

 Testing can include Windows, macOS, iOS, and Android, with Chrome, Edge, Firefox, and Safari where relevant.
-Native mobile audits also cover iOS and Android behavior directly, not just browser layout checks.
+Native mobile audits cover the app experience directly with VoiceOver and TalkBack where relevant.

 What kinds of deliverables do clients receive?

-Depending on scope, clients receive issue documentation, executive summaries, business risk framing, implementation guidance, retest support, and public verification materials tied to defined review scope.
+Depending on the service plan, clients receive finding documentation, executive summaries, business risk framing, implementation guidance, retest support, and public verification materials tied to the work reviewed.

 Can agencies bring you in as a partner?

 Yes.
-Agencies can use Guidepost Accessibility as a specialist partner for scoped reviews, launch readiness, remediation support, or ongoing client support.
+Agencies can use Guidepost Accessibility as a specialist partner for focused reviews, launch readiness, remediation support, or ongoing client support.